-(Wuthering Heights by Charlotte Brontë)
+(Wuthering Heights by Emily Brontë)

-In this prose example from Charlotte Brontë we hear from the narrator, who is focused on the character of Catherine and her fate.
+In this prose example from Emily Brontë we hear from the narrator, who is focused on the character of Catherine and her fate.
 The prose style mimics his obsession in its long, winding sentences.

 “I never know you was so brave, Jim,” she went on comfortingly.
 “You is just like big mans; you wait for him lift his head and then you go for him.
 Ain’t you feel scared a bit?
 Now we take that snake home and show everybody.
 Nobody ain’t seen in this kawn-tree so big snake like you kill.”